Jimako-e107-plugins/masthead/README.md

 # MASTHEAD plugin

-This plugin is attemp to replace missing functionality with core Welcome message.
+This plugin is attemp how to replace missing functionality with core Welcome message.